 © Nice Pebbles

-Whatever you are planning, Nice is a fantastic place to book a group holiday.
-Famous for its belle époque architecture, Nice is quite definitely one of the liveliest cities in the south of France and has all the benefits of being a cosmopolitan town and a great seaside resort.
+Whatever you're planning, Nice is a fantastic place to book a group holiday.
+Famous for its belle époque architecture, Nice is one of the liveliest cities in the south of France and has all the benefits of being a cosmopolitan town and a great seaside resort.

-As France’s second largest destination on the Cote d'Azur, there are a whole heap of options in this glittering Mediterranean city for your group booking.
-Whether 5-star opulence, lying by the villa pool or swanning about on your luxury yacht, Nice has the perfect accommodation for your group to stay in.
+As France’s second largest destination on the Côte d'Azur, there are numerous of options in this glittering Mediterranean city for your group booking.
+Whether five-star opulence, lying by the villa pool or swanning about on your luxury yacht, Nice has the perfect accommodation for your group to stay in.

 The luxury hotel